sajabilal/Candidate-assignment-/README.md

 3- ports 50000 on both jenkins and remote ec2 available

 How does it work:
-create a jenkins job on your windows hosted jrnkins server add the jenkins file to the pipeline script area hit "build job" in jenkins after setting up all the requirements
+follow the requirements and then hit "build" in jenkins next to "run-flask" job